-We designate for hedge accounting certain derivatives and non-derivative financial liabilities (leasing liabilities denominated in Japanese Yen) to hedge risks associated with recognized assets, liabilities or highly probable forecast transactions.
+We designate for hedge accounting certain derivatives and non-derivative financial liabilities to hedge risks associated with recognized assets, liabilities or highly probable forecast transactions.
 These instruments are classified as cash flow hedges.
 The effective portion of the fair value of such derivatives is accumulated in a reserve account in equity.
-Similarly, the effective portion of the foreign exchange result on the designated leasing liability is recognized in equity.
 Amounts accumulated in equity are then recognized in the income statement in the same period when the offsetting losses and gains on the hedged item are recorded.
 The gain or loss relating to the ineffective portion is recognized immediately in the income statement.
 The fair value of our derivative financial instruments (assets or liabilities) continues to be reflected on the consolidated statement of financial position.
-The lease liability is recognized on the balance sheet at each period end at the exchange rate as of the end of each month.

-At December 31, 2020, the effective portion of designated cash flow hedges, included in other reserves in shareholders' equity amounted to a debit of \$4.8 million.
+At December 31, 2021, the effective portion of designated cash flow hedges, included in other reserves in shareholders' equity amounted to a credit of \$1.3 million.